thomasperi/mojl/docs/api.md

 |--------|-----------------
 | string | `'/index.html'`

-There are two ways of using this, and each way has its advantages.
+There are two ways of using this, each for its own purpose:

 1. If the suffix is a slash plus a filename (as in the default `/index.html`) the prefix is used as a directory (because of the slash) and the output file will be given that filename inside it.
 This gives you pretty URLs without file extensions.